-- 9.1.1 Players must be in Year 9 at school or older to qualify to compete in adult competitions subject to conditions below (for clarity, the hierarchy of grades will apply from Premier downwards): - 9.1.1.1 No player Year 8 or under is allowed to play in Senior, Reserve or Premier grades. - 9.1.1.2 Players in Year 9 at school are only permitted in non-Premier grades.
-NCA & CMCA Specific: Any player in Year 10 or below at the beginning of the relevant cricket season must not play Reserve Grade and/or Premier Grade without first having been granted dispensation in accordance with the NCA or CMCA dispensation policies
+- 9.1.1 Players must be in Year 9 at school or older to qualify to compete in adult competitions subject to conditions below (for clarity, the hierarchy of grades will apply from Premier downwards): - 9.1.1.1 No player Year 8 or under is allowed to play in Senior, Reserve or Premier grades.

-- 9.1.1.2.1 CA require parental written consent for any Year 9 player to participate.
+- 9.1.1.2 Players in Year 9 at school are only permitted in non-Premier grades.
+CMCA Specific: Any player in Year 10 or below at the beginning of the relevant cricket season must not play Reserve Grade and/or Premier Grade without first having been granted dispensation in accordance with the CMCA dispensation policy.
+NCA Specific Any player in Year 11 or below at the beginning of the relevant cricket season must not play Reserve Grade and/or Premier Grade without first having been granted dispensation in accordance with the NCA dispensation policy. - 9.1.1.2.1 CA require parental written consent for any Year 9 player to participate.
 This consent must be received by CA at least 48 hours before the players' first match each season.
-Only one consent form is required per player each season. - 9.1.1.2.2 Any Year 9 player selected to play non-Premier fixtures must be deemed to have the ability to compete (bat/bowl/keep) at the selected level of play, ie. must not be used solely as a fielder. - 9.1.1.2.3 CA accepts no responsibility for selection within adult competitions, all queries should be directed to the club/school - 9.1.1.3 Players that are Year 10 or older are permitted in all grades. - 9.1.1.4 Non-Premier teams may field up to a maximum of three Year 9 players per match.
+Only one consent form is required per player each season. - 9.1.1.2.2 Any Year 9 player selected to play non-Premier fixtures must be deemed to have the ability to compete (bat/bowl/keep) at the selected level of play, ie. must not be used solely as a fielder. - 9.1.1.2.3 CA accepts no responsibility for selection within adult competitions, all queries should be directed to the club/school - 9.1.1.3 Players that are Year 10 or older are permitted in all grades.
+NCA &CMCA conditions apply as per 9.1.1.2 - 9.1.1.4 Non-Premier teams may field up to a maximum of three Year 9 players per match.
 All other players must be Year 10 or older. - 9.1.1.5 Player safety is paramount at all times; physical, mental and environmental - 9.1.1.5.1 A player active within any adult competition (regardless of age) will be regarded and treated as an adult player.
 As such, player welfare must also be considered. - 9.1.1.5.2 If any uncertainty exists as to player suitability and/or safety to participate in adult competitions, then the player should be excluded from selection. - 9.1.1.6 A junior player that has been consented (by parent and CA) to play adult cricket, must abide by the health and safety regulations (including bowling loads).
 Please note that bowling loads limits are based on a daily workload and not per match. - 9.1.1.7 Breaches of any part of these regulations could lead to a loss of competition points and or fine.